Welcome to Mr. Sharp's Class

 - Be safe.

 - Follow the student code of conduct.

-Next, students will proceed to open seating (students’ choice until seating needs to be changed) where they will be greeted by a teacher and then prompted on a daily interactive journal activity.
+Next, students will proceed to open seating (students’ choice until seating needs to be changed) where they will be prompted to a daily interactive journal activity.

-Finally, students will then participate in individual and group activities that will encourage growth and development in the areas of reading and writing skills.
+Following that, students will participate in individual and group activities that will encourage growth and development in the areas of reading and writing skills.

 Finally, students will typically have an exit activity to recap the day's lesson.